 We recommend reading: 5 Beautiful Ideas for Creating a Mini Garden in Your Home

 The Benefits of Crafts

 According to Dr. Sharon Gutman, professor of Occupational Therapy at Colombia University, activities that are associated with neurological function can be put into three categories:

 - Those that activate the reward center of the brain.
 (They liberate dopamine, triggering a sensation of happiness and pleasure).

-- Those that preserve cognitive functioning as one ages.
+- Those that preserve cognitive functioning.

 - Activities that promote relaxation.

 In addition, Gutman confirms that activities like music, drawing, meditation, reading, arts and crafts, as well as home repairs, can stimulate the nervous system.